MENU

 By Car: Nebraska City is located in Southeast Nebraska along the Missouri River and is easily accessible by several major interstates and highways.

 *At this time there is no regular public transportation between Lincoln or Omaha and Nebraska City.
 There are car rental services at the airports, but there are no car-return options in Nebraska City.
 If you rent a car you will need to keep it throughout the duration of your residency.
-The Kimmel Foundation currently provides residents with taxi fare from Omaha or Lincoln to KHN at the time of arrival and departure—specifics on utilizing this support is provided upon offer of a residency.
+The Kimmel Foundation currently provides residents with taxi service from Omaha or Lincoln to KHN at the time of arrival and departure—specifics on utilizing this support is provided upon offer of a residency.

 Other